threefoldtech/0-core/docs/interacting/commands/commands.md

 ## Core0

-Core0 is the first process to start on bare metal.
-It works as a simple process manager.
+Core0 is the first & master process for zero-os.

 When started it first configures the networking, and then starts a local Redis instance to dispatch commands to the CoreX cores.